Charm Mass Determination from QCD Charmonium Sum Rules at Order alpha_s^3: Introduction

 This paper is organized as follows: In Sec.~\ref{sectiontheory} we introduce the theoretical framework and review the current status of perturbative computations.
 We also show various equivalent ways of arranging the perturbative series in $\alpha_s$ for the charm mass.
 Finally we discuss how to properly estimate theoretical uncertainties due to the truncation of the perturbative series.
 In Sec.~\ref{sectiondata} we present all the experimental information that goes into our analysis.
 We discuss a clustering fit procedure that allows to combine data from different experiments accounting for their correlation and show the results.
-In Sec.~\ref{sectionanalysis} we carry out the numerical charm mass analysis concentrating on the first moment using arbitrary values of $\alpha_s$, and we present our final charm mass result.
+In Sec.~\ref{sectionanalysis} we carry out the numerical charm mass analysis concentrating on the first moment $M_1$ using arbitrary values of $\alpha_s$, and we present our final charm mass result. magenta In Sec.~\ref{sectionanalysishigher} we discuss the charm mass results obtained from higher moments $M_{2,3,4}$ and find agreement with the outcome of the first moment analysis.
 In Appendix~A we present more details on the outcome of our clustering fit procedure for the charm \mbox{$R$-ratio}, and in Appendix~B we prove the equivalence of different versions of $\chi^2$ functions when auxiliary fit parameters are employed.
+Appendix~C shows the dependence of the higher moment charm mass results on the strong coupling.